bitmark-inc/feral-file-docs/learning/about.md

 ---
 title: "About Feral File: Cultural Institution for Digital Art"
 navTitle: "What is Feral File?"
 description: "Feral File champions computational art for a global audience.
-As a technology company and cultural institution, we curate exhibitions, build tools like the FF1 art computer, and foster meaningful engagement with digital art."
+As a technology company and cultural institution, we curate exhibitions, build tools like the Art Computer and Art Panel, and foster meaningful engagement with digital art."
 weight: 1
 ---